- The clear art style make units easy to tell apart

 Braveland is a solid game that utilises its fantasy world and stylistic art to make its gameplay more accessible.
 This, along with a gentle difficulty curve, make it a turn-based strategy experience that can be enjoyed by a wider audience than most.

-DescriptionBraveland is a turn-based game inspired by old-school strategies.
-You start as a humble warrior's son whose village was cruelly raided by bandits and use your wits and skill to become a commander of your own army.
-The game story takes place in a carefully drawn colorful world, which the path of your hero will go through.
+DescriptionBraveland is a turn-based game inspired by old-school strategies with hexagonal battlefield.
+You will start as a humble warrior's son whose village was cruelly raided and will end as talented commander of your army.

 - Turn-based battles in old-school style.

-- Story take place in three unique corners of the world.
+- Three story chapters each in unique corner of the world.

 - Intense boss fights at the end of each story chapter.